 To stay in the area, the Hasbrouck House in nearby Stone Ridge is a lovely inn.
 The Mohonk Mountain House is an historic property from 1869 and is a National Historic Landmark.
 It is a large resort with many rooms along with a spa and restaurants.
 They feature many special events throughout the year including music, art workshops, dance classes plus food and wine tastings, demonstrations and workshops.

-With many artists in the area, you might enjoy the Woodstock – New Paltz Arts & Crafts Fair at the Ulster County Fairgrounds each Labor Day Weekend.
+With many artists in the area, you might enjoy the Woodstock – New Paltz Arts & Crafts Fair at the Ulster County Fairgrounds each Memorial Day and Labor Day Weekend.